What is digital transformation?

 Effective change management

 Change is difficult.
-Even if employees can see the benefits of transformation, it can be challenging to convince them to give up familiar processes and tools, particularly if they’re deeply ingrained in company culture.
+Even if employees can see the benefits of transformation, it can be challenging to convince them to give up familiar processes and tools, particularly if those tools are deeply ingrained in company culture.
 Gaining stakeholder buy-in, sharing a unified story on why change must occur, and building a strategic—and perhaps digital—communication plan to evangelize that change is key to transformational success.

 Digitally savvy leaders

 People look to experts and leaders to guide them through change.
-When it comes to digitizing the business, just any leader won’t do.
 Companies often employ chief digital officers (CDOs)—digital natives deeply familiar with both the latest digital tools and technologies and also managing change—to lead digital transformation efforts.
-Simply put, any company undergoing a massive overhaul of processes and technologies needs a digitally-savvy, trusted leader to drive that change and coordinate with other leaders and teams going forward.
+Simply put, any company undergoing a massive overhaul of processes and technologies needs a digitally savvy, trusted leader to drive that change and coordinate with other leaders and teams going forward.

 A future-focused culture